Shopify/web-configs/README.md

 - [prefer-class-properties](docs/rules/prefer-class-properties.md): Prefer class properties to assignment of literals in constructors.
 - [prefer-early-return](docs/rules/prefer-early-return.md): Prefer early returns over full-body conditional wrapping in function declarations.
 - [prefer-twine](docs/rules/prefer-twine.md): Prefer Twine over Bindings as the name for twine imports.
-- [require-flow](docs/rules/require-flow.md): Requires (or disallows) @flow declarations be present at the top of each file.
 - [restrict-full-import](docs/rules/restrict-full-import.md): Prevents importing the entirety of a package.
 - [sinon-no-restricted-features](docs/rules/sinon-no-restricted-features.md): Restricts the use of specified sinon features.
 - [sinon-prefer-meaningful-assertions](docs/rules/sinon-prefer-meaningful-assertions.md): Requires the use of meaningful sinon assertions through sinon.assert or sinon-chai.